aztecrex/engineer-site/src/articles/host-it-on-aws.md

 ### DNS

 Route 53 is a bit expensive at $.50 per zone-month.
-My non-AWS authoritative provider costs $22 per 40-zone-year.
-But for this project, I moved gregwiley.com over to Route 53 to take advantage of an aliased A record for the zone apex.
+My non-AWS authoritative provider costs only $22 per 40-zone-year.
+I bit the bullet and moved gregwiley.com over to Route 53 to take advantage of an aliased A record for the zone apex.
 I also got the advantage of common infrastructure specification through CloudFront.